wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The new event object, with its destination and source being the source and destination of the input object, is returned to the sender of the input object by calling `forwardByDestination()`.

-Method `resendEvent()` does not create any new event object, but just implements exponential backoff for an existing object, and schedules its sending in a future cycle.
+Method `resendEvent()` does not create any new event object, but just implements exponential back off for an existing object, and schedules its sending in a future cycle.
 This also violates the principle of DES, just like how access latency is modeled.
-The backoff value is computed based on how many reattempts have been made.
+The back off value is computed based on how many reattempts have been made.
-The delivery time of the event is then the current tick, plus tag latency, plus the backoff cycles.
+The delivery time of the event is then the current tick, plus tag latency, plus the back off cycles.
 The event is sent with `forwardByDestination()`.

 Method `sendResponseUp()` is very similar to `forwardMessage()`, but it creates a response event given an existing one, and sends it up by calling `forwardByDestination()` (since the source and destination is just the inverse of those in the existing object, which is assumed to be a request received from the above), rather than down.
-The delivery time models MSHR latency, if the input event object is from the MSHR (argument `replay` set to `true`), or models tag latency, if it is a freshly receieved event object that is just handled for the first time (argument `replay` set to `false`).
+The delivery time models MSHR latency, if the input event object is from the MSHR (argument `replay` set to `true`), or models tag latency, if it is a freshly received event object that is just handled for the first time (argument `replay` set to `false`).
 The delivery time is also returned.
 This function also has several overloaded versions, which mainly differ from each other on what the command in the